-There are 3 issues concerning the selection of the proper string: Material, Gauge and String Tension.
+There are 3 issues concerning the selection of the proper tennis string: Material, Gauge and String Tension.

-There are 3 types of materials you can choose for you rascquet.
+There are 3 types of materials you can choose for your tennis racquet.
 Natiral Gut, Synthetic Gut and Hybrids

 Best quality, excellent feel and elasticity, good tension stability and liveliness BUT average durability and some quality loss at extreme temperatures.

-These strings have different qualities.
+These tennis strings have different qualities.
 They are classified into 4 main categories:

 Can be 100% polyester or co-polyester if used along with Kevlar fibers.
 This is the durability category; the choice for hard hitters, string breakers, and people without arm problems.
 Expect harsher hits (very harsh with Kevlar) with above average control.
 Kevlar (aramid fiber) is extremely durable and holds tension very good.
 Polyester has much more playability, holds tension fair.
 A good category of string when you're looking for maximum durability and control.
 Especially monofilament polyester strings are rigid and are preferred by advanced/professional players as they improve their ball control.

 This is the basic and most popular string choice in tennis and also one of the cheapest.
 Crisp feel, good combination of power and control, reasonably durable and good tension holding make these strings ideal for intermediate players who break their strings frequently).

 The top category after natural gut.
 Best overall playability, gentle on the arm, but punishing to your opponent.
 The fraying (as they wear) may annoy some players.
 Holds tension fair.
 A good choice when you're looking for an arm friendly string - absorbs more shock load at impact, with good power and control.